OnionUI/Onion/website/docs/06-multiplayer-netplay/03-easynetplay-pokemon.md

 For the process goes as smooth as possible, make sure you:

-1. Have your own save files within the TGB Dual save directory: `/mnt/SDCARD/Saves/CurrentProfile/saves/TGB Dual`
-   *Onion will handle bringing the host and client save together so you don't have to.*

 1. Have matching Roms within their respective platform locations: `GB` or `GBC` on each Miyoo

-2. Use **TGB Dual** as your default core for solo play (select this through GLO)

-3. Have save files who's name matches the rom's name perfectly
+2. Have save files who's name matches the rom's name perfectly

-4. Have a stable connection throughout the trade until completion - don't wander too far away from each other!
+3. Have a stable connection throughout the trade until completion - don't wander too far away from each other!

-5. Exit RetroArch gracefully - the process isn't complete until after you exit RetroArch via the menu:
+4. Exit RetroArch gracefully - the process isn't complete until after you exit RetroArch via the menu:
    <kbd>MENU</kbd>+<kbd>SELECT</kbd> › <kbd>B</kbd> › <b>Quit RetroArch</b>

 If you've followed the above, you've likely just completed your first trade evolution with a friend!
 Nice!